Demeterino/Random-Cat-Generator/README.md

 ---
 If there are any issues or ideas on what to add, contact here on GitHub, I check there from time to time.

-Written in Python 3.11, Tested on Windows 10
+Written in Python 3.11, Tested on Windows 10 and Windows 11

-*Licensed under GPLv3.*